Whitehill and Bordon Integration Project

 - Station Road / Lindford Roads Crossroads – junction improvement;

-- C114 Arrival Square (High Street) – Budds Lane to and including Chalet Hill - traffic management including pedestrian and cycle improvements;
+- C114 Arrival Square (High Street) – Budds Lane to and including Chalet Hill - traffic management including pedestrian and cycle improvements - completed;

-- C114 Petersfield Road – Sutton Field to A325 Firgrove Road / Liphook Road junction - traffic management including pedestrian and cycle improvements.
+- C114 Petersfield Road – Sutton Field to A325 Firgrove Road / Liphook Road junction - traffic management including pedestrian and cycle improvements - completed.

 These roads are viewed as important links that are in need of treatment to ensure that they can perform the role / function required of them as part of the regeneration of Whitehill & Bordon into a green and healthy town.